PetarRan/petarran/README.md

 ### fun facts about me

-- in 2025, I’m all about shipping fast.
+- 2026, still moving fast
-- also, I’m all about authenticity.
+- read fast, merge more
-- won several international hackathons
+- contributing more to open source
-- you could say I’m a tech evangelist.
+- hackathons → production
-- fast code > clever code. (but why not both?)
+- biased toward simple things that work
-- I have a beautiful wife, btw.
+- I have a beautiful wife, btw

 creator of: